My first exposure to computers was at age

 were inserting a liposuction cannula, they were typically waiting 12 seconds

-doubling the airflow rate, the air in the collecting jar could be evacuated
+the airflow rate, the air in the collecting jar could be evacuated twice

-twice as fast, achieving full vacuum in half the time.
-Tests confirmed
+as fast, achieving full vacuum in half the time.
+Tests confirmed that the

-that the design cut the waiting time down 50%.
-We caught our competitors
+design cut the waiting time down 50%.
+We caught our competitors by

 More add-on Liposuction products were developed quickly, and I oversaw the development of an implosion-proof disposable collecting canister, a high-flow anti-pathogen filter, a full line of cannulae, sterile tubing, post-surgical compression garments, and fat micrografting systems.